statistikZH/statbot/documentation/02_possible_solutions.md

 In German Language, there is a nicely advanced POS called the Stuttgart-Tübingen-Tagset (STTS).
 The python-package SPACY contains it for the German language by default.

-## Possible solution approach 1: Train NER
+## Possible solution approach A: Train NER

 Our first solution approach would be to train NERs with own entities.
 Custom entities such as for example dataset names, variable names, granularity (e.g. population at federal, cantonal, district or municipality level?), or even important information in the text such as "greater than", "per month", "for all municipalities in the canton of Zurich", or "from 2005 to 2008" (if they cannot be extracted partly with POS).